canonical/cos-proxy-operator/README.md

-# LMA Proxy charm
+# COS Proxy charm

-This Juju machine charm that provides a single integration point in the machine world with the Kubernetes-based [LMA bundle](https://charmhub.io/lma-light).
+This Juju machine charm that provides a single integration point in the machine world with the Kubernetes-based [COS bundle](https://charmhub.io/cos-light).

-This charm is designed to be easy to integrate in bundles and Juju-driven appliances, and reduce the amount of setup needed to integrate with the Kubernetes-based LMA to just connect the LMA Proxy charm with it.
+This charm is designed to be easy to integrate in bundles and Juju-driven appliances, and reduce the amount of setup needed to integrate with the Kubernetes-based COS to just connect the COS Proxy charm with it.

 Proxying support is provided for: